dasch-swiss/dsp-ui-lib/README.md

     ```

 - Then add an entry to your `/etc/hosts`: `127.0.0.1	knorauiapp.local`
+- create an empty file `knorauiapp.local.access.log` in `/usr/local/etc/nginx/logs`
+  (you might have to create the folder `logs` first)
 - start `nginx`
 - build the library: `npm run build-lib`
 - build the test app with optimization: `npm run build-app`